-This also reinforces the idea that genuine interest in the topic (83%) and relatable content (66%) are the overwhelming factors for getting users interested in your video.
+This also reinforces the idea that easy-to-follow and relatable content (50%) and relatable content (44%) are the overwhelming factors for getting users interested in your video.
 Visual effects or video quality doesn’t have the same effect.

 High-end equipment and super-fancy video effects aren’t necessarily a recipe for success.

 Concentrate on writing accurate supporting copy and creating an interesting video rather than trying to create a Hollywood-quality blockbuster.
 Create content that keeps users interested and engaged, even if it’s a simple screen recording or video from an iPhone.

 It’s no secret that people increasingly look to video when they want to learn a new skill or information.
 Whether you need to share knowledge with one person or 100,000, a video offers a unique way to engage and enlighten viewers beyond the capabilities of written content.

 This guide offers insights into how real people’s video preferences and habits, as well as analysis of great videos.
 This shines a light on how YOU can create better, more successful instructional and informational video content for your audience.

 But ultimately, don’t be overwhelmed by the details.

 Learn as you go and find out what works best for you.

 It’s time for you to make some videos!
 We’d love for you to consider getting a free trial of TechSmith Camtasia by visiting the TechSmith website.

 TechSmith Camtasia makes it easy to create informational videos for teaching, training, and explaining concepts.